Jamie Kellner

-Jamie Kellner is an American former television executive.
-He was chairman and chief executive officer of Turner Broadcasting System, Inc., a division of Time Warner which includes TBS, TNT, and Cartoon Network.
-Kellner took over the post in 2001 and handed over the company to Phil Kent in 2003.
+James Charles Kellner (April 18, 1947 – June 21, 2024) was an American television executive.
+He was a founding president of Fox Broadcasting and founded The WB network.
+Kellner was chairman and CEO of Turner Broadcasting System, Inc., a division of Time Warner which includes TBS, TNT, and Cartoon Network from 2001 to 2003.
 He was the chairman of station ownership group ACME Communications, a post held from the company's founding until its folding in 2016.

 Early life and education

-Kellner was born to an Irish Catholic family in Brooklyn and grew up on Long Island, New York.
+Kellner was born on April 18, 1947 to an Irish Catholic family in Brooklyn and grew up on Long Island, New York.

 Career

-After college he participated in the CBS Executive Training Program and after CBS disposed of its syndication division, he rose to the rank of vice president for first-run programming, development, and sales at Viacom.
+After college he participated in the CBS Executive Training Program; after CBS disposed of its syndication division, he rose to the rank of vice president for first-run programming, development, and sales at Viacom.
 In 1978, he accepted a job as executive of Filmways, a film and television producer and distributor.

-In 1982, after Filmways was taken over by Orion Pictures, he served as president of its Orion Entertainment Group, where he oversaw and supervised their programming and syndication activities including the launch of Cagney and Lacey.
+In 1982, after Filmways was taken over by Orion Pictures, he served as president of its Orion Entertainment Group, where he oversaw and supervised their programming and syndication activities, including the launch of Cagney and Lacey.

+Fox Broadcasting Company

 In 1986, he was the first executive hired by Rupert Murdoch and Barry Diller to develop a fourth television network to compete with the big three.
 At Fox, he was charged with building the affiliate network, selling programming to advertisers, and the establishment of relations with program producers.

-Fox Broadcasting Company

-Kellner was present at the creation of the Fox Broadcasting Company.
+Kellner was present at the establishment of the Fox Broadcasting Company and held the position as chairman of 20th Century Fox Television from 1986 to 1993.
 Among the shows that emerged during Kellner's seven years at Fox were The Simpsons, Married... with Children, Beverly Hills, 90210, Melrose Place and In Living Color.
-Those shows held the fledgling "web" together until Fox shocked the television world by winning partial rights to the National Football League in 1994 from CBS; that, as well as channel upgrades in many markets due to Fox's alliance and merger with New World Communications, made Fox a legitimate fourth network.
+Those shows held the fledgling "web" together until Fox shocked the television world by winning partial rights to the National Football League (NFL) in 1994 from CBS; that, as well as channel upgrades in many markets due to Fox's alliance and merger with New World Communications, made Fox a legitimate fourth network.
+Kellner resigned from Fox in January 1993, departing one year after former Fox Inc chairman Barry Diller also departed from the company.

 WB Television Network

 Kellner then spent seven years at the helm of the WB Television Network.
 He helped launch the new broadcast network in 1994.
-During his tenure, Kellner began by championing urban sitcoms, but eventually steered the network in the direction of teen and family-oriented dramas.
+During his tenure, Kellner began by championing urban sitcoms, but eventually steered The WB in the direction of teen and family-oriented dramas.
 7th Heaven, Buffy the Vampire Slayer, Gilmore Girls, Dawson's Creek, Felicity and Charmed all premiered during Kellner's presidency.